mobizt/FirebaseClient/README.md

 The Firebase app (`FirebaseApp`) is the class that used to handle the authentication task.

-The process of App intitialization:
+The processes of App intitialization are the following

-- The `FirebaseApp` class accepts the user auth data (`user_auth_data`) which is the struct that holds the user sign-in credentials and tokens.

-The user auth data that passes to the `FirebaseApp` class constructor can be obtained from the authentication/authorization classes via `getAuth` function.

-The app token (`app_token_t`) that is the object that provided by the user auth data (`user_auth_data`), will provide the `auth tokens` that used in the authorization requests.
+- User calls `initializeApp(...)` to initialize the authentication task handler.

-- User calls `FirebaseApp::getApp<T>(<FirebaseServiceApp>)` to apply the auth data from app token to the Service apps before use.
+- User calls `FirebaseApp::getApp<T>(<FirebaseServiceApp>)` to bind the authentication task handler with the Service apps before use.

+User can unbind the `FirebaseApp` or authentication task handler from the Service app by calling `resetApp()` from the app.

 The authentication/authorization classes also mentioned in the earlier section will be discussed here.